 Use ShopWoot to boost your product’s visibility among the more than 65,000 users on our Pinterest promotion platform.
 Enter your Shopify Store name on the ShopWoot website and we will fetch all your products including images, links, and description within seconds.
 Click on the products you want us to promote on Pinterest for the next 30 days and within minutes your promotions will start.
 Over the next 30 days, you will get a minimum 25-40 quality visitors to your store per product promotion.
 Plus you can promote your first product for free!

 Sell the sizzle and not the steak.
 Don’t just pin your own products.
 Create a story around your brand by the careful curation of pins.
 Inspire and build your audience by repinning things that you find motivating.
-People come to Pinterest to be energized and uplifted by what they believe to be possible.

 Tap into trends.
 Find popular pin types and search terms that are relevant to your audience and find a way to connect that with your brand.
-If you sell food, create recipes containing your products.
-If you sell craft tools or supplies, create DIY tutorials.
-If you sell hair and beauty merchandise, create pins showing how to use the product.

 Take advantage of group boards.
 Get instant exposure through valuable contributions to popular boards.
 Find Pinterest influencers with a complementary audience and contribute to their account.
 The Shopify Merchant Community Board is a great place to start.
 PinGroupie is another resource where you can quickly find thousands of boards across every imaginable niche.